 Capsaicin (pronounced "cap-SAY-a-sin") is the chemical in chili peppers that makes them spicy.
-Specifically, capsaicin occurs in the fruits of plants in the Capsicum family, including bell peppers, jalapeño peppers, cayenne peppers and other chili peppers.
+Specifically, capsaicin occurs in the fruits of plants in the Capsicum family, including jalapeño peppers, cayenne peppers, and other chili peppers.

-Besides being the source of the heat, or pungency, in chili peppers, capsaicin will cause a burning sensation in any part of the skin or other tissues it contacts.
-Thus, when a cook is working with cut chili peppers, the capsaicin from their hands can burn their eyes if they should rub their eyes.
+Besides being the source of the heat, or pungency, in chili peppers, capsaicin will cause a burning sensation on any part of the skin or other tissues it contacts.
+Thus, when a cook is working with cut chili peppers, the capsaicin from their hands can burn their eyes if they rub them.

 Capsaicin may also stimulate the production of endorphins, which is why some people report experiencing a sense of euphoria when eating spicy foods.

 Capsaicin has a number of non-culinary applications, including as a pain reliever and as the active ingredient in pepper spray.
 If you are interested in the health benefits of capsaicin, it's always best to speak with your doctor, as some hot peppers may also cause indigestion, heartburn, or other stomach issues.